texfaq/texfaq.github.io/FAQ-fmtconv.md

-a common document format based on SGML, with the ambition that any format could be translated to or from this one.  `FrameMaker` provides ''import filters'' to aid translation from alien formats (presumably including TeX) to `FrameMaker`s own.
+a common document format based on SGML, with the ambition that any format could be translated to or from this one.  `FrameMaker` provides "import filters" to aid translation from alien formats (presumably including TeX) to `FrameMaker`s own.